kulwadeeku/256402-112-lab04-01/README.md

       * `int countStudents()` returns the number of students (or scores) recorded by this `Grader` object.
       * `double mean()` returns an average of the scores.
       * `double standardDeviation()` returns a standard deviation of the scores.
+         Please refer to <a>shorturl.at/gsuNU</a> on how to calculate the standard deviation.
       * `int belowMean()` returns the number of students having scores less than the average.
       * `int aboveMean()` returns the number of students having scores greater than or equal to the average.
       * `void showGrade()` displays a grade distribution.